Doocey/tyne-time/src/content/posts/2014-01-20-midterm-report-tim-krul-performed.md

 ---
-title: 'Midterm Report: How has Tim Krul performed so far?'
+title: "Midterm Report: How has Tim Krul performed so far?"
-description: 'Tyne Time gives its thoughts on the performances of Newcastle United keeper Tim Krul as the Premier League passes its halfway point of the season.'
+description: "Tyne Time gives its thoughts on the performances of Newcastle United keeper Tim Krul as the Premier League passes its halfway point of the season."
 author: Kevin Doocey
 type: post
 date: 2014-01-20T17:30:04+00:00